 To achieve the best results in your job search, the writer you hire should be intimately familiar with your specific industry and the roles you’re interested in.

 Whether you want to switch industries, take the next leap in your career trajectory, or simply improve your pay, you’ll want to make sure your writer has helped clients in your precise situation.

 It’s equally important that your resume writer knows how to optimize resumes for today’s popular applicant tracking systems, known as ATS.
 These are screening programs that automatically scan applications for specific keywords and use algorithms to propose the best candidates for the position.

-While an applicant tracking system is an efficient tool for overworked HR professionals bombarded by hundreds of applications, it means you need to tailor your resume to what the software is looking for.
+An applicant tracking system is an efficient tool for overworked HR professionals, who may be bombarded by hundreds of applications.
+However, the ATS means you need to tailor your resume to what the software is looking for.
 Your writer should know the right words and the right formatting to get your resume through this barrier and into the hands of a flesh-and-blood manager.

 Expect an involved process

 A major red flag any time you are working with a resume writer is a lack of one-on-one communication.

 Robin Ryan, a longtime career counselor and hiring industry expert, wrote in a Forbes article that professionals should generally spend two to three hours in direct communication with their resume writer.